 Overall System Status:

-Computing Services currently provides support for Macintosh operating systems (Mac OS X) versions 10.5.8 and higher.
-If you are running a computer with a version of the Macintosh operating system prior to version 10.5.8, contact the IT Service Desk at 646-2999 or your department's IT support office to determine if your computer can be upgraded to a supported version.
+Information Technology Services currently provides support for Macintosh operating systems (Mac OS X) versions 10.6 and higher.
+If you are running a computer with a version of the Macintosh operating system prior to version 10.6, contact the IT Service Desk at 646-2999 or your department's IT support office to determine if your computer can be upgraded to a supported version.
 To find out what hardware and software is supported by Computing Services, see Supported Hardware and Supported Software.

 For the past several years Mac OS X has been the operating system that ships on all Macintosh computers purchased from Apple Computer.
 It is a UNIX-based system that provides improved stability for your computer.
 Note: New Apple computers no longer start up in any operating system prior to Mac OS X.